HerreraManuel/Group1/README.md

         Intention of this class was to help make the implementation of new file metrics easier with a dedicated class that holds all the extensions.

+        SystemIdentifier - Class that utilizes the System calls to identify what operating system the program is currently running on.

     Repository Analyzer will....